thecodeteam/vagrant/scaleio/README.md

  - `SCALEIO_SWARM_INSTALL` - Default is `false`.
 Set to `true` to automatically configure Docker Swarm.
  - `SCALEIO_MESOS_INSTALL` - Default is `false`.
 Set to `true` to automatically install Apache Mesos and Marathon.
  - `SCALEIO_K8S_INSTALL` - Default is `false`.
 Set to `true` to automatically install Kubernetes.
  - `SCALEIO_RAM` - Default is `1024`.
-Depending on the docker images being used, RAM needs to be increased to 1.5GB or 2GB for MDM2 and TB.
-MDM1 will always use 3GB
+Depending on the docker images being used, RAM needs to be increased to 1.5GB or 2GB for node01 and node02.
+Master will always use 3GB
  - `SCALEIO_VERIFY_FILES` - Default is `true`.
 This will verify the ScaleIO package is available for download.

 1. `git clone https://github.com/codedellemc/vagrant.git`